 What is the relationship between who God is and our salvation?

-Where are you looking today?
+Where are you looking for rescue today?